What is a Doula?

 The Fourth Trimester is a key time where support, compassion, and adapting to new family rhythms are essential.

-Household assistance – Light meal prep and chores so you can focus on bonding.
+• Household assistance – Light meal prep and chores so parents can focus on bonding.

 With a postpartum doula, families experience less stress, better recovery, and greater confidence in early parenthood.

-Emotional and physical support – I provide compassionate listening, guidance, and reassurance to ensure you feel supported throughout the postpartum period.
+• Emotional and physical support – We provide compassionate listening, guidance, and reassurance to ensure you feel supported throughout the postpartum period.

-Practical assistance – I assist with light meal preparation, household organization, and daily tasks so you can focus on bonding with your baby.
+• Practical assistance – such as light meal preparation, household organization, and daily tasks so you can focus on bonding with your baby.

-Culturally responsive care – My services are inclusive and decolonized, tailored to the diverse identities and family structures I work with.
+• Culturally responsive care – Our care is tailored to the diverse identities and family structures.

-Referrals - As needed, I can connect families with other professionals, such as International Board Certified Lactation Consultants (IBCLCs), massage therapists, and others who can assist in healing and recovery in a holistic way.
+• Referrals - We can connect families with other professionals, such as International Board Certified Lactation Consultants (IBCLCs), massage therapists, and others who can assist in healing and recovery in a holistic way.

-Providing decolonized postpartum support is a revolutionary act because it challenges the dominant narratives and practices that have historically marginalized diverse families.
+• Providing decolonized postpartum support is a gentle, yet revolutionary, act because it challenges the dominant narratives and practices that have historically marginalized diverse families.

 By centering the lived experiences and unique needs of these families, decolonized postpartum care dismantles colonial ideologies that often erase or undervalue cultural traditions, gender identities, and family structures outside of the mainstream.
 It honors the wisdom and practices passed down through generations, while also promoting a more inclusive, empathetic, and holistic approach to parenthood.